Ambassador meetings take place bimonthly every second Wednesday of every other month.

 What does it mean to be a part of this program?

-The Fireshed Neighborhood Ambassador approach is a mechanism for outreaching to and engaging with neighborhoods to help them understand their wildfire risk and encourage and motivate residents to take action to reduce that risk.
-The very nature of the approach builds community and promotes taking personal responsibility for where you live – A fire adapted ecosystem!
-Within this program, offerings can be tailored to the needs and context of a community while still meeting the overarching purpose of engaging residents in fulfilling their role in living with fire in support of the cohesive strategy.
+The Fireshed Neighborhood Ambassador approach means engaging with your neighborhood to help them understand their wildfire risk and encourage and motivate residents to take action to reduce that risk.
+This approach builds community and promotes taking personal responsibility for where you live – which is in a fire adapted ecosystem!
+Within this program, offerings can be tailored to the needs and context of a community while still meeting the overarching purpose.

 There are numerous benefits to the Fireshed Ambassador approach - whether you are an Ambassador or a community member working with your local ambassador.